 Supplements to Boost Progesterone

 In many cases, women will benefit from the concurrent use of progesterone cream and certain supplements.

 While low progesterone is a problem for many, this issue is often accompanied by high estrogen.

-The use of progesterone cream can help "balance" out the ratio of progesterone to estrogen in the body, but it may not be the ultimate treatment to the high estrogen.
+The use of progesterone cream can help “balance” out the ratio of progesterone to estrogen in the body, but it may not be the ultimate treatment for the high estrogen.